nyu-devops/lab-docker/README.md

 vagrant ssh
 ```

-Note the difference between starting vagrant with DOcker is to add `--provider=docker` to the `vagrant up` command.
+Note the difference between starting vagrant with Docker is to add `--provider=docker` to the `vagrant up` command.
+If you only have Docker installed and not VirtualBox then you can omit the `--provider` option since you only have one provider on your computer.
+This is mostly needed if you have more than one provider.

+This repo is part of the NYU masters class: **CSCI-GA.2820 DevOps and Agile Methodologies** created by John Rofrano.